June 29 to July 1, 2018 – Calgary, Alberta, Canada

 June 29, 2018 – First day of the General Assembly

-The Calgary Stampede put on a Stampede Breakfast for delegates this morning before the GA started, serving pancakes, eggs, bacon and sausage.
+The Calgary Stampede put on a Stampede Breakfast for delegates this morning before the GA started, serving pancakes, eggs, bacon and sausage in the end-field zone of the home stadium of the Calgary Stampeders Canadian football club.

 Dr. Robert Thirsk, astronaut and Chancellor of the University of Calgary welcomed delegates to Calgary and the University. today is his last day as Chancellor, and our event is his last function before leaving.
-He tells us that being in space showed him the interconnection of the natural world with humans, and illustrates the point with many spectacular photos taken from the International Space Station.
-He also speculates on the question –Will we be here into the future?
-(100 years probably, 1,000 years probably not), and also reviews the next steps humans will make in space (Moon base will be part of it)
+He tells us that being in space showed him the interconnection of the natural world with humans.
+He illustrates the point with many spectacular photos taken from the International Space Station, and also speculates on the question –Will we be here into the future?
+(100 years probably, 1,000 years probably not), and also reviews the next steps humans will make in space.
+He offers the opinion that a Moon base will be part of this new wave of exploration.

 In the afternoon, I take the Nocturnal Preserve Tour to the Ann & Sandy Cross Conservation Area south of Calgary.
 This is a RASC-recognized nocturnal preserve, which supports the notion that pristine night skies are not only good for humans, but all creatures on this Earth.
 We all depend on darkness to restore our health while we sleep, which helps all lifeforms prosper, not just those that are active at night.